astroDimitrios/Astronomy/Code/AstPy-2 Bouncing Balls/README.md

 # Bouncing Balls

+## AIM - To implement a simple time driven model and visualise it

+**Intro**

 Plotting and animations with matplotlib.
+I suggest students do this activity in pairs.

 Challenge: